schmert/Child-Woman-Ratio/README.md

 ### R programs include...

 * **Stan Kanamari - final version.R**
-(data and model for the Kanamari do Rio Juruá Brazilian indigenous populationç makes Fig 4)
+(data and model for the Kanamari do Rio Juruá Brazilian indigenous population; makes Fig 4)

 * **Stan GA 2010 counties.R**
 (data and hierarchical model for 159 counties in the state of Georgia)